lucas-diedrich/lucas-diedrich/README.md

 My interests lay in using computational approaches to better understand cellular biology in the context of diseases and cellular dysfunction.
 I hope to contribute to a deeper understanding of these questions with open and reproducible data analysis workflows and software.

-🔭 *I am currently* studying biochemistry in Heidelberg (currently located in Boston)
+🔭 *I am currently* a grad student in biochemistry at the University Heidelberg (currently located in Boston)

-🌱 *I am learning* best practices in scientific software development and deep learning with pyTorch
+🌱 *I am learning* best practices in scientific software development and deep learning with PyTorch

 💬 *Ask me about* data analysis workflows, data visualization